-The Chamber will advocate for funding and completing work on major interchanges located at I-44 and Broadway Extension, I-240 and I-35 (Crossroads), as well as the following major projects: I-40 east of I-240, I-40 east of I-35 (Tinker Air Force Base) and necessary improvements to S.H.
-74 (north of Lake Hefner Parkway).
+The Chamber will advocate for full funding and timely completion of work on major interchanges located at Interstate 44 and Broadway Extension, I-240 and I-35 (Crossroads), as well as the following major projects: I-40 east of I-240, I-40 east of I-35 (Tinker Air Force Base) and necessary improvements to State Highway 74 (north of Lake Hefner Parkway).